 Keep Amturnide and all medicines out of the reach of children.

 Medicines are sometimes prescribed for conditions not listed in the patient information leaflet.
 Do not take Amturnide for a condition for which it was not prescribed.
 Do not give Amturnide to other people, even if they have the same condition or symptoms you have.
 It may harm them.

 This leaflet summarizes the most important information about Amturnide.
-If you have questions about Amturnide, talk with your doctor.
+If you have questions about Amturnide, talk with your doctor or pharmacist.
 You can ask your doctor or pharmacist for information that is written for healthcare professionals.

 For more information about Amturnide, visit www.Amturnide.com, or call 1-888-NOW-NOVA (1-888-669-6682).

 Active ingredients: aliskiren hemifumarate, amlodipine besylate, and hydrochlorothiazide.